What Is Geofencing And How Does It Work?….Location Based Software

 • Sporting Events

 If you have a physical storefront or location, you can also measure foot traffic to your location based on those people who have seen or clicked on your ads and then visited your location.
-A great example if you’re a car dealership geofencing your competitors, you can determine those who saw or clicked on your ads from your competitor dealerships, and then determine those who came back to your dealership.
+A great example is if you run a car dealership, geofencing your competitors can help you determine those who saw or clicked on your ads from your competitor dealerships and then determine those who came back to your dealership.

-And lastly, using geofence as a compliment to your other digital & offline marketing channels.
-Depending on the industry you’re in, geofences can reach people who are in market as well as those who fit the ideal customer profile.
-But when those same people are exposed to a direct mail piece, an OTT or TV Placement, or even a google ad, they are more likely to connect with your brand compared to those who are not.
+And lastly, use geofence as a compliment to your other digital & offline marketing channels.
+Depending on the industry you’re in, geofences can reach people who are in the market as well as those who fit the ideal customer profile.
+But when those same people are exposed to a direct mail piece, an OTT or TV Placement, or even a Google ad, they are more likely to connect with your brand compared to those who are not.

 Tips for Implementing Geofencing into Your Marketing Strategy